jliemansifry/streetview/README.md

 ![Image](/images_for_project_overview/HSV_image_comparison.gif)

 Taking the images with the smallest euclidean distance between their color histogram vectors gives exciting results for determining where in Colorado a series of North, East, South, and West images was taken, as seen below.
-In each case, the first set are the 'search' images and the second set are the most similar set of images found in my database.
-Often, the result is a set of images taken on the same google street view drive, as can be seen in the third image, which displays a map of the true location, guessed location based on most similar set of images, and the nearest 9 after that.
+In each case presented, the first panorama acts as the 'search' set of images, and the second set are the most similar set of images found in the database.
+Often, the most similar set of images is remarkably close in location to the search images, as can be seen in the figure that follows the panoramas.
+This figure displays the true location of the 'search' panorama, the best guess based on most similar image in the database, and the rest of the nearest 10 locations.

 ![Image](/images_for_project_overview/pano_likeness_mountains.png)
 ![Image](/images_for_project_overview/pano_likeness_highway.png)